QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_1.rst

 This is an
-extension of a similar method in the ``LQ`` class, adapted to take into account the fact that the model’s matrices depend on the state of the world
+extension of a similar method in the ``LQ`` class, adapted to take into account the fact that the model’s matrices depend on the Markov  state

 The code below runs
 `this file <https://github.com/QuantEcon/QuantEcon.notebooks/blob/master/dependencies/lq_markov.py>`_